Artificial Intelligence in South Korea

 Law / proposed law in South Korea

-The AI Act is prepared to advance AI development and promote self-regulation by establishing a framework of the following initiatives:(i) formulating a master plan for AI by the Minister of the Ministry of Science and ICT (MSIT), creating the National AI Committee/NAIC under the President’s office, establishing the AI Policy Center, and establishing the legal foundation for the AI Safety Institute’s operations, (ii) supporting industries related to the development and promotion of AI technology, including establishing standards for AI technology, and (iii) enacting and announcing the “AI Ethics Principles” to support self-verification and certification by AI-related organizations, thus ensuring the safety and reliability of AI, and establishing the legal basis for autonomous ethics committees in the private sector.
+The AI Act is intended to advance AI development and promote self-regulation by establishing a framework of the following initiatives: (i) formulating a master plan for AI by the Minister of the Ministry of Science and ICT (MSIT), creating the National AI Strategy Committee (NAISC, previously the ‘National AI Committee’) under the President’s office, establishing the AI Policy Center, and establishing the legal foundation for the AI Safety Institute’s operations; (ii) supporting industries related to the development and promotion of AI technology, including establishing standards for AI technology, defining ‘training data’ used in AI development and utilisation, and enabling universities and enterprises to establish AI research institutes with MSIT approval; and (iii) enacting and announcing the ‘AI Ethics Principles’ to support self-verification and certification by AI-related organisations, thereby ensuring the safety and reliability of AI and establishing the legal basis for autonomous ethics committees in the private sector.

 The AI Act is the first statute to govern legal requirements specific to AI technologies and products in Korea.